 We are in the bride’s teepee/tipi/, the elders have to sit in the north, it is kind of cultural elements that they are respecting older ones.
 Groom’s father has to ask the bride’s father to let his son marry with his daughter-this is another element of the wedding tradition.
 It was strange that if the bride’s father agrees to this marriage and the wedding will start in official.
 Another exciting tradition is the bride’s father did not agree easily, he is acting that he does not like to let his daughter marry.

 "Let my son marry with your daughter " - the unique marriage tradition of the Mongols

-Finally after a long time of begging his daughter, the father agreed and take his silk scarf to express his agreement.
+Finally, after a long time of begging his daughter, the father agreed and take his silk scarf to express his agreement.
 Congratulations new young couples!
-Everything in the teepee has symbolic meanings, the wedding table and the food too, traditional meal, huushuur has to be offered very first, then another meals and beverages are followed.
-They are talking about the future life of the young couples, including how many reindeers they will own, what to do in case of the parents will be sick and much more things for the future that is why they are living the remote harsh mountains without any modernization.
+Everything in the teepee has symbolic meanings, the wedding table, and the food too, traditional meal, huushuur has to be offered very first, then other meals and beverages are followed.
+They are talking about the future life of the young couples, including how many reindeersthey will own, what to do in case of the parents will be sick and much more things for the future that is why they are living the remote harsh mountains without any modernization.

 Reindeer- The main life source of the Tsaatan people